truenas/documentation/content/CORE/CORETutorials/DirectoryServices/LDAP.md

 - coreldap
 ---

+Lightweight Directory Access Protocol (LDAP) is an open and cross platform protocol typically used to centralize authentication.
 TrueNAS includes an [Open LDAP](https://www.openldap.org/) client for accessing information from an LDAP server.
 An LDAP server provides directory services for finding network resources such as users and their associated permissions.

 {{< expand "Does LDAP work with SMB?" "v" >}}